ergo-services/ergo/examples/genudp/README.md

 ## UDP demo scenario ##

-This example implements a simple application that starts the child process udpServer
+This example implements a simple application that starts the child process with UDP server

 Here is output of this example:
 ```